What is a collecting society?

-Collecting societies typically operate in a particular country/region and enter into a web of reciprocal deals with collecting societies in other countries/regions.
-These deals decide how royalties earned in one country/region are paid to the appropriate songwriters and composers in another.
-In this way, a Brazilian songwriter might collect royalties when a cover band plays her song in a pub in London.
-She might also earn royalties when a fan shares an online video in which he covers it as well.
+Collecting societies typically operate in a particular country/region.
+The society enters into various agreements with collecting societies in other countries/regions.
+These agreements decide how royalties that are earned in one country/region are paid to the songwriters and composers in another.

 How do collecting societies affect YouTube creators?

 You might get a notice that one of your videos may include copyrighted content administered by "Music Publishing Rights Collecting Society" or “one or more music publishing rights collecting societies.”
 It means YouTube's Content ID system found one or more musical compositions in your video and collecting societies may claim a portion of the rights.

 As a YouTube creator, what actions can I take?

 If you get a collecting society notice and believe your video was claimed in error, listen to your video again and ask yourself:

 - Was someone singing or playing a cover version of a song?

 If the answer is yes to either question, then these uses of a copyrighted work often require royalties be paid to the songwriter or composer.